abiliojunior/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Doutorando em Engenharia de Controle
+role: Doutorando

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Universidade Federal do Cear
+- name: Universidade Federal do Ceará
   url: https://www.ufc.br

 # Short bio (displayed in user profile at end of posts)